uwigem/uwigem2017/README.md

 Once you have cloned the repository onto your development computer, open NetBeans, and open Tstat as a new project.

 Tip: If you screw up creating a project and you get the wrong folder as a project, **do not** delete it.
 Instead, right click, `close`

+The `tests` folder is only being occasionally updated and mainly just for Fluids to do tests

 # TODO:
 All Todo tasks are located at: https://trello.com/b/Mey7qSgL/drylab-turbidostat